Kukaas/Kukaas/README.md

 I'm a **full-stack developer** passionate about building high-quality, scalable, and efficient applications.
 I specialize in **MERN stack** development and have hands-on experience working on **real-world projects**.
 I also offer my expertise as a **freelancer**, helping businesses bring their ideas to life.

-Currently, I am an **OJT intern at RAMCAR Group of Companies**, where I apply my skills in a corporate environment, solving real-world challenges with code.
+I was at **OJT intern at RAMCAR Group of Companies**, where I apply my skills in a corporate environment, solving real-world challenges with code.

 ---